Prospective Student FAQs

 There are several overlapping sub-quotas used, so it can be difficult to gauge your chances of success in such a complicated system.
 If you do not fall into the sub-quotas for rural, ATSI or humanitarian entry, you may like to consider doing a Flinders degree to fall into the Flinders Graduate sub-quota.

 • Flinders Graduates - up to 75% of places for graduates of any degree at Flinders University (including postgraduate).
-Up to 25 of these places will be reserved for graduates of the Bachelors of Health Science, Medical Science, Paramedic Science, and Science (Biotechnology) at Flinders.
+Up to 25 of these places will be reserved for graduates of the Bachelors of Medical Science, Paramedicine and Public Health

 • Non-Flinders Graduates - at least 25% of places for graduates from other universities.
 These places will mostly be filled by applicants who are also eligible for other subquotas below.

-• ATSI - up to 5 places for people of ATSI descent who have met the GAMSAT requirements or completed the Indigenous Entry Stream.
+• Indigenous - up to 5 places for people of Indigenous descent who have met the GAMSAT requirements or completed the Indigenous Entry Stream.

 • Humanitarian - for applicants who meet the minimum entry requirements, are Australian citizens or permanent residents, and hold a humanitarian/refugee visa.